-Although the details of these payments (amounts by recipient, volumes, etc.) are not public, published information from the IESO about aggregate monthly payments to NUGs has been used as the basis for forecasting payments in future months.
+Although the details of these payments (amounts by recipient, volumes, etc.) are not public, published information from the IESO about aggregate monthly payments to non-utility generators (NUGs) has been used as the basis for forecasting payments in future months.
 This forecast was used to compute an estimate of the total payments to the NUGs under their contracts, or amount C in Equation 1.